 This year we are proud to introduce the Academy Program, which will enable dancers ages 13 and up from performing arts high schools and middle schools to access high-level classes within Steps Youth Programs, in conjunction with their academic school schedules.

-We will be completely virtual for September and October, at which point we will assess whether or not it is safe and plausible to return to in person classes.
+Our programs will be completely virtual until it is safe and plausible to return to in person classes.
 Our Active Safety Plan will be included in your registration materials and includes many new protocols to keep you dancer safe and healthy, as well as our teachers, accompanists, and staff members.
 In-person classes will be offered as a hybrid so that you will have the option of continuing to take classes virtually.

 Ballet, Pointe, Theater Dance, Jazz, Hip Hop, Horton-Based Modern, Pilates, Stretch & Strengthening, and Tap.
 Students must comply with course requirements specific to each level.